jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/5_Essential_Standards.typ

 )<tab_14>

 In summary, it can be said that three essential standards could be selected for K2H2.
 The three filtered standards cannot be directly applied to aviation, but provide important indications for K2H2.
 It was also explained that the working nominal pressure, depending on the standard considered, can be chosen up to a maximum of 525 bar.
 This limitation is justified by the fact that existing test facilities cannot generate arbitrarily high pressures for experimental verification.

+Furthermore, going into the individual points would not be purposeful, as this would involve too much time expenditure with comparatively very little information gain.
+Instead, the following section will explain how it was possible to narrow down from the many possible standards to a few.

+Are various different areas that want to use hydrogen as a sustainable energy source.
+In some of these areas, there are only ideas, while others can already show initial concepts up to functional prototypes.
+Still others are already selling their technology commercially and have already received official approval.
+The more advanced industries have specific requirements that differ from aviation.
+Therefore, it is currently not possible to transfer existing concepts one-to-one to K2H2.
+// -------------------------------------------------------------------------- //